 Independent study in a specific area of biology under the direction of the faculty.
-Credits: 1 - 4
+Credits: 1 - 4 Prerequisites: Permission of instructor.

 BIO 480: Directed Research

 Independent research in approved areas of biology.
 Under direction of faculty, the student will define, design and complete an original research project and/or take part in a larger, ongoing research program.
 This course may be repeated for credit.
 Credits: 1 - 4